Tuesday’s best high school soccer and volleyball performances

 Boys soccer

-Landry Chistekoff, Liberty — The senior scored two goals in a 2-2 tie against Tech.
+Fernando Alas, Equipo Academy — The senior had two goals and two assists in a 9-0 win over Moapa Valley.

-Adrian Figueroa-Corrales, Eldorado — The senior had six goals and three assists in a 13-0 win over Virgin Valley.
+Joshua Barahona, Mojave — The junior had two goals in a 4-1 win over Faith Lutheran.

-Julian Gugino, Centennial — The freshman had four saves in a 2-0 win over Cimarron-Memorial.
+Chase Ciobanu, Coronado — The junior had two goals in a 3-3 tie against Eldorado.

-Aaron Ulloa-Tapia, Tech — The senior had two assists in a 2-2 tie agianst Liberty.
+Adrian Figueroa-Corrales, Eldorado — The senior scored two goals in a 3-3 tie against Coronado.

-Amani Felipe, Sierra Vista — The senior had one goal and two assists in a 4-2 win over Spring Valley.
+Clifford Findlay, Coronado — The junior had two assists in a 3-3 tie against Eldorado.

-Michelle Madrid, Bishop Gorman — The senior had three goals and one assist in a 9-1 win over Las Vegas.
+Eden Houle, Green Valley — The senior had two goals in a 2-1 win over Foothill.

-Alyssa Martin Del Campo, Sierra Vista — The freshman scored three goals in a 4-2 win over Spring Valley.
+Mario Juarez, Sunrise Mountain — The senior had two goals in a 4-0 win over Desert Pines.

-Leslie Mendiola, Mojave — The junior scored two goals in a 3-2 win over Durango.
+Christian Ixta, Arbor View — The junior had three goals in a 6-1 win over Valley.

-Aurrianna Parker, Faith Lutheran — The senior scored both of her team’s goals in a 2-1 win over Arbor View.
+Luis Rosales, Sunrise Mountain — The senior had two assists in a 4-0 win over Desert Pines.

-Payton Hahn, Tech — The sophomore scored three goals in a 5-1 win over Silverado.
+Nicholas Walker, Arbor View — The senior had two goals and one assist in a 6-1 win over Valley

 Girls volleyball

+Zoey Bonds, Centennial — The senior had 39 assists and five digs in a four-set win over Green Valley.

+Ashli Dean, Coronado — The senior had 15 kills in a three-set win over Silverado.

+Caroline Edgeworth, Bishop Gorman — The senior had 41 assists in a three-set win over Faith Lutheran.

+Ava Hurry, Foothill — The senior had 18 kills and 10 digs in a four-set win over Durango.

-Maysen Bruschke, Sierra Vista — The senior had 17 kills, five digs and three aces in a three-set win over Foothill.
+Charlece Ohiaeri, Centennial — The junior had 14 kills, 19 digs and three aces in a four-set win over Green Valley.

-Peyton Castillo, Sierra Vista — The senior had 32 assists, nine digs, seven kills and two aces in a three-set win over Foothill
+Kate Prior, Foothill — The senior had 12 kills and 22 digs in a four-set win over Durango.

-Bianca Richardson, Faith Lutheran — The sophomore had nine kills and 19 assists in a four-set win over Centennial.
+Rilee Read, Palo Verde — The senior had nine kills, 12 assists and eight digs in a four-set win over Shadow Ridge.

-Ella Swinn, Faith Lutheran — The sophomore had 11 kills and 10 digs in a four-set win over Centennial.
+Tatum Thompson, Bishop Gorman — The sophomore had 34 digs in a three-set win over Faith Lutheran.

 Tuesday’s scores